Radboud-University/osc-nijmegen/docs/_pages/_events/paywall.md

 ---
-title: "OSCN Launch: Screening Paywall the Movie"
+title: "OSCN Launch: Paywall, the Business of Scholarship"
 layout: single
 excerpt: Join us for the official community launch!
 ---